abin24/Textures-Dataset/README.md

-you can fork this repo or download form [baiduyun](https://pan.baidu.com/s/1riU1BdYEFLNiXdQ3oOKUwg) Extraction code 513a
+you can from [baiduyun](https://pan.baidu.com/s/1riU1BdYEFLNiXdQ3oOKUwg) Extraction code 513a

 -